waveform80/picraft/docs/recipes.rst

 By default, the picraft renderer assumes that the material names are Minecraft block types (see :attr:`.Block.NAMES`).
-However, this is frequently not the case in which case you will need to "map" the material names to block types yourself.
+However, this is frequently not the case, requiring you to "map" the material names to block types yourself.
 A materials map can be as simple as a :class:`dict` mapping material names to :class:`~picraft.block.Block` instances.
 For example:

 .. literalinclude:: materials.py
     :caption: materials.py